LabUtopia: High-Fidelity Simulation and Hierarchical Benchmark for Scientific Embodied Agents: Experiment

-• ACT is a transformer-based model designed for sequential decision making in robotic manipulation.
-ACT processes RGB images, robot proprioception, and tokenized instructions through a multi-layer transformer encoder.
+• ACT is a transformer-based model designed for action chunk prediction in robotic manipulation.
+ACT processes RGB images, robot proprioception through a multi-layer transformer encoder.
 At each decision step, ACT autoregressively predicts the next low-level action, conditioned on past observations and actions.

 • Diffusion Policy is a generative model that formulates robot control as a conditional diffusion process.
 The model takes recent observations as input and learns to generate control trajectories by progressively denoising an initial random trajectory sample, conditioned on the observation context.
-This approach not only enables efficient learning from expert demonstrations, but also provides robust stochasticity during action generation.
-In our work, we utilize the CNN-based version of Diffusion Policy as the encoder.
+In our work, we utilize the CNN-based version of Diffusion Policy.

-\textbf{Visual Input.} We use two cameras for each manipulation task, positioned to ensure both the robot and the objects are visible.
-Camera placement may vary slightly by task, but the general principle remains consistent.
-Each camera outputs 256×256 RGB images by default.
-Since accurate depth data for transparent objects is difficult to obtain in the real world, depth maps are not included by default, but users can render images at any resolution and optionally enable depth maps.
-Other Omniverse sensors (e.g., tactile sensors) are currently disabled as they are unnecessary for current tasks, but full support is available if needed.

-\textbf{Training Details.} All experiments are conducted on a single Nvidia 4090 GPU.
-For each task, the collected dataset consists of 150 episodes.
-Evaluation is performed in real-time within a simulated environment based on the task settings, with 60 episodes used for testing.
-Following the original settings in ACT and Diffusion Policy, we set the horizon to 8 and 60, respectively, and the number of training epochs is uniformly set to 200.
+• $\pi_0$ is a vision-language-action (VLA) model based on PaliGemma, which enables modeling of complex continuous actions by incorporating an additional action expert output module and utilizing flow matching techniques.